xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Tips from episode 28
+* Rory mcillroy hit 7/9 safe side of the green

 # Tips from episode 27
 * play your round in as multiple 3 holes tournamnets, eg. in Schoenfeld, first three holes in par